perl5-dbi/dbi/doc/DBD::Mem.md

 and other variations on connect() as shown in the [DBI](https://metacpan.org/pod/DBI) docs and
 <DBI::DBD::SqlEngine metadata|DBI::DBD::SqlEngine/Metadata>.

-Use standard DBI prepare, execute, fetch, placeholders, etc., see ["QUICK START"](#quick-start) for an example.
+Use standard DBI prepare, execute, fetch, placeholders, etc.

 # DESCRIPTION